 The kimono is perfect size for me (as I made it myself) so I could have had the hem just on the ground... that's what I did, but for some reason everything crept up.
 Ah well.

 I made the kimono using the book by John Marshall This actually is a very nice book to make kimono.
 Though some things aren’t quite right.
-He advices to make a "neck template which gives a wider/lower line, I do not like this.
-I do make a small curve when sewing on the collar in the back, but the template is just too big; it's nice when sewing a nagajuban for geisha or brides kimono.
+He advices to make a "neck template which gives a wider/lower line,

 The other not to good thing is that he says you need to keep the kimono strait at the side seems, this is not correct.
 When you do this the kimono will be way too big around your hips.
 To prevent this I use his tips for "men’s kimono" there he makes the width smaller from the bust down, this way the kimono becomes perfect.
 Also, it's correct because when you look very closely at a kimono, you'll see that the seams of the shoulder are slightly wider then the seams at the waist...